 From his series A Tour to the Waterfalls in Various Provinces this is The Falling Mist Waterfall at Mount Kurokami Shimotsuke Province.

 (Credit: Museum of Fine Arts, Boston)

-Hokusai is also known for his Manga works creating thousands of these manga drawings, which were dedicated to realism and an accurate portrayal of life.
-The Hokusai Manga was initially created to attract art pupils and create money, but they are also regarded as works of art in their own right.
+Hokusai is also known for his Manga works, which are comic books and graphic novels.
+He created thousands of manga drawings, which were dedicated to realism and an accurate portrayal of life.
+The Hokusai Manga was initially created to attract art pupils and earn money, but they are also regarded as works of art in their own right.
 They include images of animals, religious figures, people, and the supernatural, and many of the drawings are humorous in nature.
 Hokusai created over twelve books of manga drawings, which were very popular at the time, and immediately became a success.
 After his death, three more books of Hokusai Manga drawings were published. (wikiart.org)

 Here we see some images of bathers from the Hokusai Manga.

 Regrettably I have run out of time today to bring you more of the works by Hokusai so please take a look at the on-line exhibition of Hokusai works presented by the National Gallery Victoria.